pierrelarsson/python-udbus/README.md

-# python-udbus
+# µDbus
-minimal python dbus implementation
+microDBUS implementation for/in Python